artgraven-interactive/currencyBuyer/README.md

         5.1.3 u can also use the same package to create a user from the command line and to promote or demote them 5.2 for testing it is recommended to have a normal user and an admin user. this is because transactions depend on funds available in the wallet at currently only admin can top up a users wallet with funds
     6. one can use the internal mail system which is switch by doing the usual configurations in the paramaters.yml and config.yml but for ease of transfer and domain i have opted to use mailgun which pushes to a third party provider
-        6.1 the configuration will be fine in the config.yml but you must update the paramaters.yml and change the mail protocall from smtp to mailgun for it to read
+        6.1 the configuration will be fine in the config.yml but you must update the paramaters.yml and change the mail protocol from smtp to mailgun for it to read
         6.2 note that using curl via guzzle will by default require ssl. check the mailgun options at the top for suggestions on manually adding an ssl cert if you are new to local ssl configurations or are having problems with this
     7. login as admin and on the admin dashboard you will find the update currencies button. run this to populate the database with all available currencies